 4. Have an in-flight strategy.
 On the last few flights I was on, I brought stuff to distract myself from the flight, but I found that it was hard for me to concentrate on reading, or knitting, or really anything for too long.
 This time, I'm diversifying: I've brought four different activities: a video game, crossword puzzles, a coloring book, and a writing project.
 Every fifteen minutes I'll switch up the activity (or keep going with it if I can sustain my concentration).
 This serves a double purpose: It keeps me busy, and when I'm finished a round, I'll know that I only have so much more time to go before we land.

 5. Work some magic.
-I've come to see my magical and spiritual work as an extension of my mundane work (and vise-versa; each supports the other).
-Here is my little travelling meditation mantra that I chant to myself to add a layer of magical protection to my travel plans...
+I've come to see spiritual work as an extension of mundane work (and vise-versa; each supports the other).
+Here is my little travelling meditation mantra that I chant to myself to add a layer of protection to my travel plans...